 When can I change my tragus piercing jewelry?

 Piercers recommend leaving the initial jewelry in until the piercing is fully healed.
 You may be ready to switch up your jewelry, but patience is a virtue!
-Studies have shown that changing your tragus piercing within the first six months can slow down the healing process.
+Studies have shown that changing your tragus earrings within the first six months can slow down the healing process.
 At the very minimum, wait at least 8 weeks before making any changes.

 Your piercing is almost healed if: